artemyk/ibcurve/README.md

 Experiments with MNIST, reporting in:

-A Kolchinsky, BD Tracey, S van Kuyk, ``Pathologies in information bottleneck for deterministic supervised learning''.
+A Kolchinsky, BD Tracey, S van Kuyk, ''Pathologies in information bottleneck for deterministic supervised learning''.